-Participate in periodic status calls conducted in accordance with IRP and, as requested, with State(s) and local response organizations in support of FEMA.
+Participate in periodic status calls conducted in accordance with IRP‑204 and, as requested, with State(s) and local response organizations in support of FEMA.

-FEMA Headquarters, in writing, of the schedule for restart of an affected reactor and provide updates on any changes to that schedule.
+Notify FEMA Headquarters, in writing, of the schedule for restart of an affected reactor and provide updates on any changes to that schedule.

-Note: Communications of reactor restart activities may be provided verbally to FEMA Headquarters initially should be provided in writing via email as soon as practicable.
+Note: Communications of reactor restart activities may be provided verbally to FEMA Headquarters initially and should be provided in writing via email as soon as practicable.

-Ensure that the designated NRR for the affected licensee, NSIR/DPR , and applicable RSLO(s) are informed of any new developments regarding FEMA’s assessment of offsite infrastructure and response capabilities, decision to perform a DIR, and expectations for issuance of FEMA’s findings.
+Ensure that the designated NRR project manager for the affected licensee, NSIR/DPR director, and applicable RSLO(s)/RGLO(s) are informed of any new developments regarding FEMA’s assessment of offsite infrastructure and response capabilities, decision to perform a DIR, and expectations for issuance of FEMA’s findings.

-Note: FEMA Headquarters may initially provide DIR results, either verbally (call through Headquarters Operations or via or fax, prior to the issuance of a formal written statement of findings If FEMA’s PCA/DIR will not be in time to verify continued reasonable assurance to inform a licensee's proposed restart schedule, or if the nuclear power reactor is operating and FEMA determines that continued reasonable assurance cannot be verified for an extended period, then discuss the status of offsite emergency preparedness with the NSIR/DPR Director to determine an appropriate course of action.
+Note: FEMA Headquarters may initially provide DIR results, either verbally (call through the NRC Headquarters Operations Officers (HOOs)) or via email or fax, prior to the issuance of a formal written statement of findings.
+If FEMA’s PCA/DIR will not be completed in time to verify continued reasonable assurance to inform a licensee's proposed restart schedule, or if the nuclear power reactor is operating and FEMA determines that continued reasonable assurance cannot be verified for an extended period, then discuss the status of offsite emergency preparedness with the NSIR/DPR Director to determine an appropriate course of action.

-At the NSIR/DPR Director’s request, set-up a conference call, in coordination with the , with the senior NSIR and NRR management, management, the Deputy Executive Director for Reactor and Preparedness Programs (DEDR and representatives from OPA and the Offices of the General Counsel (OGC) and Congressional Affairs (OCA), to keep them aware of significant DIR activities and impact on NRC decisions related to licensee restart or continued operation.
+At the NSIR/DPR Director’s request, set-up a conference call, in coordination with the NRC HOOs, with the senior NSIR and NRR management, regional management, the Deputy Executive Director for Reactor and Preparedness Programs (DEDR), and representatives from OPA and the Offices of the General Counsel (OGC) and Congressional Affairs (OCA), to keep them aware of significant DIR activities, DOE’s assessment of grid stability, and impact on NRC decisions related to licensee restart or continued operation.
+This conference call may be through the HOOs or via a video conferencing application, with pertinent leadership to inform them of FEMA’s decision.

-Periodically apprise the FEMA Headquarters REP Programs Branch of NRC discussions regarding plant restart, and inform FEMA in writing (via email) of any changes in a reactor’s restart schedule.
+Periodically apprise the FEMA Headquarters REP Programs Branch Chief of NRC discussions regarding plant restart, and inform FEMA in writing (via email) of any changes in a reactor’s restart schedule.

-Ensure documentation of FEMA’s final DIR entered into ADAMS and provide a copy of FEMA’s findings to the NRR for the affected site(s)
+Ensure the documentation of FEMA’s final DIR report is entered into ADAMS and provide a copy of FEMA’s findings to the NRR project manager for the affected site(s)

+Ensure this procedure is provided to relevant NRC managers and stakeholders prior to NSIR staff briefings or meetings.

 07.03 Director, Division of Preparedness and Response

-Obtain briefings from the RLB Chief on FEMA’s immediate post-event assessment (situational report) of offsite EP capabilities, as well as FEMA’s decision and proposed timeline for conducting a PCA, based on updates received from the respective RSLO and FEMA REP Programs Branch Information provided should include the following:
+Obtain briefings from the RLB Chief on FEMA’s immediate post-event assessment (situational report) of offsite EP capabilities, as well as FEMA’s decision and proposed timeline for conducting a PCA, based on updates received from the respective RSLO/RGLO and FEMA REP Programs Branch Chief.
+Information provided should include the following:

-What offsite EP capabilities and/or infrastructure are impacted and specific deficiencies have been identified
+What offsite EP capabilities and/or infrastructure are impacted, and specific deficiencies have been identified.

 Whether identified deficiencies prevent or significantly degrade the effective and timely implementation of a protective action decision, and